highfidelity/hifi-docs-grav-content/05.marketplace/05.submissionRules/docs.md

 * Includes information about the rez rights required to use the item.

 #### Licensing
 * All Marketplace items are under the Proof of Provenance License (PoP License) v1.0.
-Custom or alternative licenses are not permitted.
+Custom or alternative licenses are not permitted, unless they are in conjunction with the PoP license, in which case the additional licenses need to be added to the description or as a comment in the code.
 You can read more about the PoP license [here](https://digitalassetregistry.com/PoP-License/v1/).

 #### Copyright and Trademark
 * Sellers must have absolute rights to the content submitted to the marketplace.
 No material in violation of copyright law will be permitted.